The HawkEye began as a civic- and community-journalism project among students in the Journalism Department at Indiana

 Civic Project stories perennially have won top awards from the Pennsylvania NewsMedia Association for public-service/enterprise reporting by college students, most recently in March 2018.
 The latest award continued a string of honors dating to 2005 that have flowed from the statewide press association to the digital online newspaper and the IUP journalism program.

 In 2016-2017, The HawkEye received internal funding from the IUP College of Humanities and Social Sciences.
 The funding was supplemented by sustaining external funding from The Falcon Fund, a local philanthropic group within The Pittsburgh Foundation.
-The Falcon Fund supports entrepreneurial aspiration, technological innovation, public higher education, public-service enterprise journalism and community-focused civic engagement.
+The Falcon Fund supports entrepreneurial aspiration, technological innovation, public higher education, public-service enterprise reporting and opinion, and community-focused civic engagement.

 In August 2018, Loomis retired from IUP.
 The journalism department and the university honored him with emeritus status.
 On August 30, 2018, The HawkEye received 501(c)(3) non-profit status from the federal Internal Revenue Service.
 The HawkEye continues to receive community-based financial support from The Falcon Fund.

 The HawkEye invites citizens to submit tips, ideas, stories and opinions for publication.
 For more information, contact editor David Loomis at firstname.lastname@example.org.